😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 • Q: Does the card.wireless setting take effect immediately – or after a restart of the card?

 • A: It takes effect immediately, but is used only when an external SIM is plugged in.
 The apn setting on card.wireless is applicable only to an external SIM.
-When there is no SIM, the default carrier will be used, and when there is a SIM, the provided APN (or the default for an internally-supported SIM) will be used.
+When there is no SIM, the default carrier will be used, and when there is a SIM, the provided APN (or the default for an internally-supported SIM) will be used unless failing over to a different SIM has been configured separately.

 • Q: Is it possible to programmatically switch between an internal and external SIM card?